topmiamisoftware/shopify-seo-image-ai-optimizer/README.md

     <li>
         Before we upload the images through the Gemini API to get the file names, let's compress them and resize them.
 This will not only optimize the images for the best web performance, it will also reduce the payload on the Gemini API calls.<br/>
         <b>!!!WARNING!!!:</b> You should manually backup the `downloaded_images` folder at this point to create a backup of your Shopify Store Images.
-        <b>!!!WARNING!!!:</b> You should manually backup the `downloaded_images` folder at this point to create a backup of your Shopify Store Images.
-        <b>!!!WARNING!!!:</b> You should manually backup the `downloaded_images` folder at this point to create a backup of your Shopify Store Images.
     </li>
         <ul>
             Once you created your backup from the downloaded_images folder, you can take a look at the current hard-coded settings for image resizing and compression.
 Opening the <b>image_resize.sh</b> script will allow you to customize the MAX_WIDTH, MAX_HEIGHT, and MAX_SIZE variable thresholds.